EricssonResearch/oscore-edhoc/draft-palombini-core-oscore-edhoc.md

 The first approach consists in sending the EDHOC message 3 inside an OSCORE message (i.e., an OSCORE protected CoAP message).

-The request is in practice the OSCORE CoAP Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports EDHOC message 3.
+The request is in practice the OSCORE Request from {{fig-non-combined}}, sent to a protected resource and with the correct CoAP method and options, with the addition that it also transports the EDHOC message 3.

-As EDHOC message 3 may be too large to be contained in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.
+As the EDHOC message 3 may be too large to be included in a CoAP Option, e.g. if containing a large public key certificate chain, it would have to be transported in the CoAP payload.

-The payload is formatted as a CBOR sequence of two CBOR wrapped items: the EDHOC message 3 and the OSCORE ciphertext, in this order.
+The payload of the request is formatted as a CBOR sequence {{I-D.ietf-lake-reqs}} of two CBOR wrapped items: the EDHOC message 3 and the OSCORE ciphertext, in this order.

-Note that the OSCORE ciphertext is not computed over EDHOC message 3, which is not protected by OSCORE.
-That is, the client first prepares the OSCORE CoAP Request as in {{fig-non-combined}}.
-Then, it reformats the payload to include also EDHOC message 3, as defined above.
+Note that the OSCORE ciphertext is not computed over the EDHOC message 3, which is not protected by OSCORE.
+That is, the client first prepares the OSCORE Request as in {{fig-non-combined}}.
+Then, it reformats the payload to include also the EDHOC message 3, as defined above.

-The use of this approach is indicated by a signalling information, which can be either a new EDHOC option (see {{sign-1}}) or the OSCORE option with a particular flag bit set (see {{sign-2}}).
+The usage of this approach is indicated by a signalling information, which can be either a new EDHOC option (see {{sign-1}}) or the OSCORE option with a particular Flag Bit set (see {{sign-2}}).

-When receiving such a request, the Server needs to execute the following processing, additional to EDHOC, OSCORE and CoAP processing:
+When receiving such a request, the Server needs to perform the following processing, in addition to the EDHOC, OSCORE and CoAP processing:

 1. Check the signalling information to identify that this is an OSCORE + EDHOC request.